masterdoge13/Simple-RPG-Game/README.md

 ## My interest

 I have chosen to create a small game as I aspire to become a game developer.
 Having played games my entire life, I loved the satisfaction of overcoming challenges that video games provide.
 One day, I wish to create something that can give that feeling of accomplishment to others and hopefully inspire them to create something great themselves.
 This project will be a great experience for me to improve as both a programmer and a developer.

+## User Stories

+- As a user, I want to be able to select equipment and add it to my inventory
+- As a user, I want to be able to view the list of equipment inside my inventory
+- As a user, I want to be able to customize my starting stats at the beginning of the game
+- As a user, I want to be able to attack an enemy and make it take damage
+- As a user, I want to be able to select equipment from my inventory and equip it to my character